Skip to main content

 If the data is sufficient, onboarding completes in seconds.
 If not, redirect the customer to complete the missing steps.

-At minimum, Iron expects the applicant data described in the standard onboarding requirements.
+At minimum, MoonPay expects the applicant data described in the standard onboarding requirements.
 The share token must carry enough verified data to satisfy these requirements.
-US citizens and residents must also have SSN or TIN on the applicant before sharing — see US citizens and residents: SSN and TIN.
-To ensure smooth onboarding and avoid any additional steps for your customer:
+US citizens and residents must also have an SSN or ITIN in fixedInfo.tin before sharing.
+See US citizens and residents: SSN and TIN.
+To keep onboarding smooth and avoid extra steps for your customer:

 • Include the KYC questionnaire in your request.
-This covers employment status, income, source of wealth, and transaction expectations — data that SumSub may not have collected.
+This covers employment status, income, source of wealth, and transaction expectations, which SumSub does not typically collect.

 • Include the EDD questionnaire as well if you already know the customer will transact large amounts or resides in a higher-risk jurisdiction.
 This prevents a step-up flow later.

-If any required data is missing, Iron returns a Pending status with a url.
-This URL opens a hosted SumSub flow that only asks for the missing information — not a full KYC redo.
+If any required data is missing, MoonPay returns a Pending status with a url.
+This URL opens a hosted SumSub flow that only asks for the missing information, not a full KYC redo.
 You should redirect your customer to this URL to complete onboarding.
 See handling missing information for details.

 Preparing Your SumSub Applicant

-Before generating a share token, you must ensure the applicant’s SumSub profile contains all the data Iron requires.
+Before generating a share token, the applicant’s SumSub profile must contain all the data MoonPay requires.
 Missing fields are the most common cause of failed or incomplete token shares.

 IP Address

-3. Via the Iron API — Pass the ip_address field directly in your identification request to Iron.
+3. Via the MoonPay API: Pass the ip_address field directly in your identification request to MoonPay.

-If you use SumSub’s IP tracking, you do not need to pass ip_address in the Iron API call — Iron will read it from the shared applicant data.
+If you use SumSub’s IP tracking, you do not need to pass ip_address in the MoonPay API call.
+MoonPay reads it from the shared applicant data.

-If your integration does not require EUR (for example, no euro virtual accounts, SEPA, or other euro-specific Iron flows), you may omit ip_address on the Iron identification request.
+If your integration does not require EUR (for example, no euro virtual accounts, SEPA, or other euro-specific MoonPay flows), you can omit ip_address on the MoonPay identification request.
 If you do need EUR-related capabilities, supply the IP using one of the options above so checks can run reliably.

 Required Applicant Data